KyleJonesWinsted/openrelatedjsts/README.md

 # Open Related - JS/TS

-Open the Javascript file associated with a Typescript and vice versa.
+Open the Javascript file associated with a Typescript file and vice versa.

 ## Features